-Justine Handelman is Vice President, Legislative and Regulatory Policy for the Blue Cross and Blue Shield Association (BCBSA), a national federation of 38 independent, community-based and locally operated Blue Cross and Blue Shield companies.
-The Blue System is the nation's largest health insurer covering 100 million people – one-in-three of all Americans.
-It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the 5.2 million-member Federal Employee Program (FEP).
+Justine Handelman is vice president, legislative and regulatory policy, for the Blue Cross Blue Shield Association (BCBSA), a national federation of 36 independent, community-based and locally operated Blue Cross and Blue Shield companies.
+The Blue System is the nation's largest health insurer covering 107 million members people – one-in-three of all Americans.

-Prior to joining BCBSA, Handelman was the director of the Health Care Practice Group in the Government Relations Division of Smith, Bucklin & Associates, Inc. In this capacity, she was responsible for the day-to-day government relations activities for several non-profit professional medical specialty societies and healthcare organizations.
+Prior to joining BCBSA, Handelman was the director of the Health Care Practice Group in the Government Relations Division of SmithBucklin.
+In this capacity, she was responsible for the day-to-day government relations activities for several non-profit professional medical specialty societies and healthcare organizations.
 Prior to joining the Smith, Bucklin team, Handelman served as a senior legislative associate of MARC Associates, Inc.

-Handelman received her Bachelor of Arts degree in political science from the Catholic University of America and serves on the Board of Directors for URAC.
+Handelman received her bachelor’s degree in political science from the Catholic University of America and serves on the board of directors for URAC.